Kinetic energy

 • The formula is: n1 sin θ1 = n2 sin θ2, where n1 and n2 are the refractive indices of the two media, and θ1 and θ2 are the angles of incidence and refraction, respectively.

-• There are only four terms in the law of refraction so if three are known then the fourth can be calculated.
+• Because there are only four terms in the law of refraction if three are known then the fourth can be calculated.

 • So, for example, it is possible to calculate the angle of refraction associated with the use of a lens or prism if the angle of incidence and the refractive indices of the first medium (air) and the second (optical glass) are known.